junlong4321/tp/docs/UserGuide.md

 1. the utility area.

+#### Command box and result display box

 The command box is the area for you to enter your commands.
-The result of each command will be shown in the result display box, which is located immediately below the command box.
+The result display box is where the result of each command is shown.
+It is located immediately below the command box.

 ![Command box and result display box](images/ugimages/CommandAndDisplayBox.png)

 <br/>

+Let us test out some commands to get a feel of the command box and result display box.
-* Type a command in the command box and press <kbd>Enter</kbd> to execute it.<br>
+To execute a command, type it into the command box and press <kbd>Enter</kbd>.
-   e.g. Type **`help`** and press <kbd>Enter</kbd> to open the help window.<br>
+For example, type **`help`** and press <kbd>Enter</kbd> to open the help window.<br>

-   Here are some example commands you can try:
+   Here are other commands you can try:

    * **`list`** : Lists all students and classes.